Chronology of World War II

 Images from September 26, 1944

-Universal Carriers in Deurne during the Advance towards Gemert, 26 september 1944
+Universal Carriers in Deurne

-Universal carriers in Deurne
+Universal Carriers in Deurne

-British 11th Armored Division
+British 11th Armored Passes Through Deurne

 Survivors of 1st Airborne Division